Honda VFR400: Model history

 The third generation of VFR400R was the best known version, the VFR400R NC30.
 This saw styling changes, most notably the headlights were updated to smaller twin headlights, much the same as the RC30, and relocation of the silencer to the left side, which gave a more open look to the rear wheel on the right side.
 This model saw the introduction of the 360° crank firing engine, which is also known as the "big bang" engine.
 The tachometer red-line was also raised to 14500 rpm.
 The NC30 was also officially sold in limited numbers in several European countries.
-The official European models were sometimes installed with a different CDI (ignition device), no 180 km/h restriction, speedometer that reached to 240 km/h and larger headlights (Germany) and were rated at 65hp.
+The official European models were sometimes installed with a different CDI (ignition device), no 180 km/h restriction, speedometer that reached to 240 km/h and larger headlights (Germany) and were rated at 65 hp.
 The NC30 was produced between 1989 and 1992, though unsold bikes were still available to purchase from Honda dealers for several years thereafter.
 The NC30 reflected the styling of its iconic bigger brother, the VFR750R (RC30), right down to its 18-inch rear wheel.
 Front wheel changed from the 16" on the NC21/24 to a 17" on the NC30.
 Japanese-spec NC30s were available in a total of eight different colour schemes, produced with three different model year specifications (1989, 1990 and 1992).
 Export models were made in two different colour schemes, and carried model year designations L and M (1990 and 1991).

 The official UK model has the following distinguishable features: slightly larger front and rear direction indicators; additional rear number plate light (separate from rear lamp) oil cooler, 60/55 watt headlamp bulbs, and a MPH speedo.
 The official UK bikes were only ever available in two colour schemes.

-The Honda VFR400R NC30 is widely regarded as being a fine handling motorcycle.
-The engine has a very wide powerband for a 400cc engine, which made it a perfect beginners-superbike.
-It has a hardcore fanbase, especially in Japan and the UK, where the NC30 is a popular track-day and racing bike.
+It is an beginners bike.
+It has a large fanbase, especially in Japan and the UK, where it’s popular for track days and racing.